nordraw/magento2-product-menu/README.md

 # Magento 2 Product Menu Extension

-This Magento 2 module displays 3 simple products of the selected category in the sidebar.
+This Magento 2 module displays 3 random products of the selected category in the sidebar.
 When you refresh the page, the products change.

 ![Example](docs/details.jpg)